SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/includes/mailing-smtp-fields.md

 <!-- markdownlint-disable-file MD041 -->
 * **Host**: The IP address or host name of the email server used to send email.
 The server must be accessible from the SMTP port that the SuperOffice applications run on.

-* **Port**: Here you specify which SMTP port the SuperOffice applications run on.
+* **Port**: Specify which SMTP port the SuperOffice applications run on.
 The default port is 25.

 * **User name** / **Password**: Enter the user name and password for the server.